Who’s Buying? How Retailers are Responding to Changes in Holiday Shopping Behavior

 - Provide relevant and trusted product content across their sales channels

-To compete in the Black Friday deal jungle, the customer experience must be seamless, personalized, emotionally engaging, and hyper-consistent across all channels.
+To compete in the five-day Thanksgiving holiday weekend deal jungle (Thanksgiving Day to Cyber Monday), the customer experience must be seamless, personalized, emotionally engaging, and hyper-consistent across all channels.

-A recent report from Aberdeen says that master data management (MDM) and master data-fueled business applications (e.g. Product Information Management or PIM) can help companies reach their goal of delivering seamless customer experiences.
+A recent report from Aberdeen says that master data management (MDM) and master data-fueled business applications (e.g., Product Experience Management or Product Information Management) can help companies reach their goal of delivering seamless customer experiences.

-Furthermore, Aberdeen indicates that survey respondents using MDM to manage their product data achieve greater annual performance growth, decrease costs, and drive revenue growth.
+The Aberdeen study also indicates that survey respondents using MDM to manage their product data achieve greater annual performance growth, decrease costs, and drive revenue growth.
 Plus, a single view of content helps them establish operational efficiencies.

 - 76 percent greater annual revenue growth

-Here are three key takeaways from the Aberdeen report that’ll help your business deal with changing customer expectations and deliver consistent omnichannel experiences all year-round–not only during Black Friday and the holiday season.
+Here are three key takeaways from the Aberdeen report that’ll help your business deal with changing customer expectations and deliver consistent omnichannel experiences all year-round–not just during Black Friday and the holiday season.

 1.Build a trusted master data-fueled view of product information